Wednesday, August 29, 2001

 New CBS 2 This Morning Site and a New Concept!

 You already depend on CBS 2 News This Morning to keep you informed as you begin your day.
 Why not let CBS 2 wake you up each morning?
 Just send us an e-mail, including your name and phone number, and why you need a wake up call.
 We'll give you a call the day before to confirm your information and time.
 It's that easy!
 Don't spend one more morning hitting the snooze button on your own!
-E-mail us at: cbsnewyork@cbs.com with "Wake Up Call" in the subject line.
+E-mail us at: cbsnewyork@cbs.com with "Wake Up Call" in the subject line.-Brian

 Monday, August 20, 2001